skuttleman/one-shot-demo/GDD.md

 - stance switching between standing, crouching, and crawling, also affecting enemy hearing and vision range
 - binoculars w/ directional microphone for seeing/hearing further across the level
 - a pistol for holding up/interrogating enemies and limited combat
-- a basic melee attack for escaping combat
+- basic melee attacks
 - ability to "hear" enemy footsteps (i.e. a visual representation on screen) when the player is not moving
-- inability to see enemies through walls
+- inability to see enemies through walls or behind obstacles

-We'll want to think of more mechanics to layer on top of these, but those are TBD as of now.
-I think those will come once we lock down story, characters, and setting.

 #### Enemy AI

 As is typical in stealth games, rank-and-file enemy awareness will have different states depending on player actions.
-There will also be a _base_ awareness level which is triggered by an enemy reporting their awareness level to central dispatch followed by dispatch communicating the awareness level to all other enemies.
+There will also be a _base awareness level_ which is triggered by an enemy reporting their awareness level to central dispatch followed by dispatch communicating the awareness level to all other enemies.
 Some awareness levels do not apply to the base.
 I'm envisioning an event-driven system with a robust state machine for driving enemy awareness states as well as their ability to coordinate with surrounding enemies or call for back up.
-There will likely be bosses and other enemy types (yet to be designed) which follow different rules.

 ##### Passive State